Rachel Hill

-Rachel Morgan Hill (born April 17, 1995) is an American professional soccer player who plays as a forward for San Diego Wave FC in the NWSL.
+Rachel Morgan Hill (born April 17, 1995) is an American professional soccer player who plays as a forward for Bay FC of the National Women's Soccer League (NWSL).

 Early life

 Hill has two brothers, Zach and Jake, and played indoor soccer with them on a team coached by her father, Mike.

 ROSO Soccer Club

 Hill played youth soccer from age 4 until U14 with ROSO S.C.
 (Rollinsford Somersworth Soccer Club).
-She started in the town recreation program and at age 11 started playing travel soccer with the ROSO U13 Girls travel team in 2005 and played with ROSO until 2008.
+She started in the town recreation program at age 4 and at age 11 started playing travel soccer with the ROSO U13 Girls travel team in 2005 and played with ROSO until 2008.